JJohan-work/Tetris/README.md

 * * *

 ## Setup instructions:
-* Go to [Github Pages](https://jjohan-work.github.io/Tetris/) to see see game
+* Go to [Github Pages](https://jjohan-work.github.io/Tetris/) to see game

 * * *
 #### How To play:
-* when on index.html press start/pause to begin game - pressing pause currently resets the game
+* when on index.html press start/Stop to begin game - Stopping currently resets the game
-* When adjusting width/height have the game paused as otherwise it causes glitches in the game
+* adjusting width/height will reset the game to beginning

 #### Controls:
 * A / left = move falling tetromino left